R-Omar/Cheat_Sheets/Angular and NodeJS commands/Angular/readme.md

 ```

 ## Observales
-An observale is an object that sends data in time, each observables is associated with an observer a block of code that will be executed each time the observable sends an information.
+An observable is an object that sends data in time, each observables is associated with an observer a block of code that will be executed each time the observable sends an information.